ChalmersLibrary/Chillin/README.md

 8. Create a member and assign the proper roles.
 9. Close down Microsoft Web Matrix or corresponding and do "git checkout -- ." in the repository.

+You should now be able to open the solution file in Visual Studio and play around with the project.
+Be prepared though that the system needs some configuration in the Web.config file and its corresponding transformations before it will be able to function properly.